-Sustainability is one of the priorities of the Youth Career Pathways Initiative project.
-Project to program sustainability is the goal of creating and successfully launching a project that is capable of continuing to generate benefits for an extended period of time and should be addressed and considered at the beginning and throughout the life of the project.
+Sustainability is one of the priorities of the Youth Career Pathways project.
+Project, agency, or program sustainability is the goal of creating and successfully launching a project that can continue to generate benefits for an extended period.
+It should be addressed and considered at the beginning and throughout the life of the project.
 Different types of sustainability need consideration to ensure the continuation of programming.
 These include:

-- 1. Financial sustainability: refers to ensuring a steady flow of funds and generating revenue for maintaining and continuing the organizations work. - 2.
+- 1. Financial Sustainability: refers to ensuring a steady flow of funds and generating revenue for maintaining and continuing the organizations work. - 2.
 Institutional Sustainability/Organizational: refers to ensuring proper working of your organization and institutions that were developed as part of the project. - 3.
 Programmatic Sustainability: continues the organization's projects and programs in the absence of donor support.